 If the accused is a married brother, his wife would normally not attend the hearing.
 However, if the husband wants his wife to be present, she may attend a portion of the hearing.
 The judicial committee should maintain confidentiality.

-Even in homes where both husband and wife were raised as Jehovah’s Witnesses, they give no thought to how the wife can assist her husband the way they assume he can assist her, when it comes to spirituality.
+That thought aside, even in homes where both husband and wife were raised as Jehovah’s Witnesses or came into the religion together, they give no thought to how the wife can assist her husband, the way they assume he can assist her, when it comes to spirituality.
 If the man is allowed to sit in on his wife’s meeting because he might “restore her and direct her,” wouldn’t the same be true for her?
 Why can’t she help to restore and direct him, if his spirituality is in jeopardy and he’s committed a gross sin?

 Again we see that the wife is a child, being raised and trained by her husband, whereas the husband is an adult, given the respect of confidentiality and privacy between him and the elders.
 As an adult, the husband can offer help, but the wife is not an adult who can do the same.